hitoshi-watase/sercrod/docs/reference/directives/event-change.md

 - Expression evaluation
   The attribute value is parsed as an expression, for example selected = $event.target.value or onChange($event, el).
-  When the event fires, Nablla evaluates this expression against the current host data and local scope.
+  When the event fires, Sercrod evaluates this expression against the current host data and local scope.

 - Access to the event and element
   Inside the expression: